 Step-By-Step Instructions

-1. Taxpayer Information: Include the taxpayer’s name, address, Social Security Number (SSN) or Employer Identification Number (EIN), and daytime telephone number.
-Ensure all details match IRS records.
+Taxpayer Information: You will need to fill in the taxpayer’s name, address, and Social Security Number (SSN) or Employer Identification Number (EIN), and daytime telephone numbers for the concerned IRS representatives.
+Make sure that all the details correspond to the information available at the Internal Revenue Service.

-5. Signature of Taxpayer and Representative: The taxpayer must sign and date the form to validate it.
-Each representative listed must also sign and date it, acknowledging their acceptance of the authority granted.
+Signature of Taxpayer and Representative: For the taxpayer’s compliance with the form, the taxpayer’s signature and the form’s date should be provided.
+The representatives listed must also sign and date the form, thereby acknowledging their acceptance of the authority granted.

-4. Incorrect Submission Address: Sending the form to the wrong IRS address or fax number causes processing delays.
-Use the IRS instructions to verify submission details.
+Incorrect Submission Address: Sending the form to the incorrect IRS address or the fax number definitely means the processing will take longer.
+The best thing is to check the IRS instructions to make sure the submission details are correct.

 Filing And Submission Process